narangankita/SDEChallenge/README.md

 The code for the question can be found in the "src" folder.

-Additional explanation about the interface and implementation : Interface : com.paytmlabs.sdechallenge.calculateaverage.MovingAverage.
-This interface declares 3 methods to solve the question:
+Additional explanation about the interface and implementation : Interface : com.paytmlabs.sdechallenge.MovingAverage.java This interface declares 3 methods to solve the question:
 1. calculateMovingAverage - to calculate the moving average of last N numbers
 2. addElement(T element) - to add element to the data structure